-Use a a big plastic or metal storage container to protect your information you gather.
+Use a big plastic or metal storage container to protect your information you gather.
 This would help protect your precious information from water damage or any other outside forces.
 Example, a child or an animal could harm your valuable family tree findings.

 Use a family tree software, to store your family tree information.

 Place documents and old family records inside page protectors insert them in a binder.
-Have different binder for each line.
+Have different binders for each line.
 If you decide to use a binder, get a large one.
 This way you won’t run out of room as fast.